Cpetro02/testdeploy-myfitkit/README.md

-# FitKittens
-## Workout Tracking & Recommender Interface
+# FitKittens - A Workout Tracking & Recommender Interface
 Group Members: Cameron Merrill, Allyson Vasquez, Caitlin Petro, Phillip Hirsch, Nikhil Konda

+FitKittens is a webapp that recommends and provides users with personalized workouts to improve wellbeing and lifestyle.

-## About the Webapp
+## Running the app
-This web app was built using the MERN Stack (MongoDB, Express, React, NodeJS) to create a scalable web app consisting of front-end, back-end, and database components.
-- MongoDB: Our database system
-- Express: Backend server framework for NodeJS
-- React: Creating front end interfaces, uses MaterialUI
-- NodeJS: Framework for executing JS code for scalable network applications
+Open 2 different terminals in the Fitkittens/ directory.
+- run `npm install` to install MERN stack related libraries.
+- in FitKittens/frontend: `node server.js`
+- in FitKittens/backend: `npm start`

+If it does not automatically launch, open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+(Google Chrome Preferred)

-## Running the Server
+## Closing the app
-Navigate the the **server** directory in your terminal and enter: **node server.js**

-## What our Server is capturing and sending to MongoDB
-The server pushes to the **user_data** database and pushes to the **users** collection and **sessions** collection

-### The users collection
-The **users** collection pulls every registered account as a document which contains their unique id, email, username, password, and password confirmation

-### The sessions collection
-The **sessions** collection is used to capture the session cookies of accounts that are signed-in
+Press `Ctrl-C` in both terminals to exit the session.

 ![fitkittens](https://user-images.githubusercontent.com/47702806/195666660-6ccffba1-d041-4edb-acf5-0a396c7bbef9.jpg)